While you weren’t looking, a lot has been happening in the field of ultrasound!

 The increased versatility of the modern ultrasound machine means that it can be wheeled virtually anywhere.

 This is perfect for mobile ultrasound units that travel around the hospital, as less space means less weight and more opportunity for comfortable placement.
-Wheel the unit next to the patient’s bedside in virtually any hospital room.
+Wheel the unit next to the patient’s bedside in virtually any hospital room (something that's even more important now, with COVID patients who need to remain quarantined in a single space).

-Or, if the unit will largely remain stationary, that’s great too, because it means you can create an ultrasound suite out of pretty much anywhere you have space in a facility.
+Or, if the unit will largely remain stationary, that’s okay too, because it means you can create an ultrasound suite out of pretty much anywhere you have space in a facility.

 The increased availability of highly specific transducers to meet numerous clinical applications also affords a degree of adaptability that hasn’t always been possible.
 The ACUSON Juniper, for example, can support 16 transducers that enable cardiac imaging, women’s health applications, interventional radiology, urology and more.